 - Target groups: any individual interests in any Earth science, engineering, spatial analysis related to the natural forces and human interventions in the society

-- Methods: The course consists with 7 days of active teaching, class experiences, practices and field experiences.
+- Methods: The course consists of 7 days of active teaching, class experiences, practices and field experiences.

 - Course organization: Learning objectives are structured, linked and sequenced.
 The course will be fully supported with blending learning using the ELS Canvas Instructure.